 If you are wrong about something obvious, people notice.
-They will call you out.
+That is why research in writing is essential.
+People will call you out for inaccuracy in your book.
 They will remember at the end of your book that there were unforgivable mistakes, and if they review your book at all, they will let others know.
 Worse, they won’t read anything else you write.

 Cringe-Worthy Editing Mistakes